Open Bible Data Home About News OET Key

 T4T Those who know Yahweh [MTY] trust in him;

-⇔ he never abandons those who come to him for help/to worship him►.
+⇔ he never abandons those who come to him ◄for help/to worship him►.

-LEB• for you do not forsake those who seek you, O Yahweh.
+LEB • And those who know your name will trust in you, for you do not forsake those who seek you, O Yahweh.

 BBE And those who have knowledge of your name will put their faith in you; because you, Lord, have ever given your help to those who were waiting for you.

-MOF those who know what thou art can trust in thee,
+Moff those who know what thou art can trust in thee,

 ⇔ for never wilt thou abandon those who seek thee.